Dynatrace/OneAgent-SDK-for-Java/README.md

 WebApplicationInfo wsInfo = oneAgentSdk.createWebApplicationInfo("WebShopProduction", "CheckoutService", "/api/service/checkout");
 ```

 To trace a specific incoming web request you then need to create a Tracer object.
-Make sure you provide all http headers from the request to the SDK by
+Make sure you provide all http headers from the request
-calling addRequestHeader(...).
-This ensures that tagging with our built-in sensor will work, but note that only the proprietary x-dynatrace header
+to the SDK by calling `addRequestHeader(...)`.
+This ensures that tagging with our built-in sensors will work.

-will be processed (meaning, W3C trace context is not supported for tracing with the OneAgent SDKs, use OpenTelemetry instead if you require this).
+**Note**:

+* Previous OneAgent versions only supported the proprietary Dynatrace tracing header (`x-dynatrace`).
+* Starting with OneAgent version `1.317`, [**W3C Trace Context**](https://www.w3.org/TR/trace-context) headers will be processed as well if they are provided via `addRequestHeader`.

 ```Java
 IncomingWebRequestTracer tracer = oneAgentSdk.traceIncomingWebRequest(wsInfo,"https://www.oursupershop.com/api/service/checkout/save", "POST")